tetrapod00/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 Using the Advanced Import Settings dialog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first tab you'll see is the **Scene** tab.
+The first tab you'll see is the :tab:`Scene` tab.
 The options available in the panel on the right are identical to the Import dock, but you have access to a 3D preview.
 The 3D preview can be rotated by holding down the left mouse button then dragging the mouse.
 Zoom can be adjusted using the mouse wheel.